KitwareMedical/x-ray-genius/README.md

 - **GPU Memory**: 8GB+ VRAM recommended for processing large CT volumes
 - **RAM**: 16GB+ system memory
 - **Storage**: 50GB+ available space for Docker images and data

+---

+## ☁️ Cloud Deployment Notes

+### Kitware's Production Architecture

+Kitware has successfully deployed X-ray Genius in production using the following AWS-based architecture:

+**Components:**
+- **Web Application**: Heroku (Django application)
+- **Database**: Heroku PostgreSQL
+- **Task Queue**: Redis on Heroku
+- **GPU Processing**: AWS EC2 instances with NVIDIA GPUs running Celery workers
+- **File Storage**: AWS S3 for CT scans and generated X-ray images
+- **Infrastructure**: Managed via Terraform Cloud
+- **Monitoring**: Papertrail (logs), Sentry (errors), Heroku metrics

+**Data Flow:**
+1. Users access the web app at `app.xray-genius.com`
+2. CT uploads are stored in S3, metadata in PostgreSQL
+3. Simulation tasks are queued in Redis
+4. EC2 GPU workers process tasks using DeepDRR
+5. Results are stored back to S3 and users notified

+### Deployment Considerations

+⚠️ **Important**: The production deployment infrastructure, Terraform configurations, and operational procedures are not included in this open-source release.

+**For your own cloud deployment, consider:**
+- GPU-enabled compute instances (AWS EC2 P3/P4, GCP A100, Azure NC-series)
+- Scalable object storage (S3, GCS, Azure Blob)
+- Managed databases and Redis instances
+- Load balancers and auto-scaling groups
+- Monitoring and logging solutions
+- Infrastructure as Code (Terraform, CloudFormation, etc.)

+**This repository provides the containerized application ready for deployment on any cloud platform that supports Docker.**

+**Need help with cloud deployment?** Contact [Kitware](https://www.kitware.com/contact/) for consulting and support services.

+---

+## 🚀 Production Deployment

+> **Note**: While Kitware has deployed X-ray Genius in production using AWS (Heroku + EC2 + S3), the cloud deployment infrastructure and operational procedures are **not included** in this open-source distribution.
+This repository provides the application code for **local development and testing** using Docker Compose.
+>
+> For production cloud deployment, organizations will need to implement their own infrastructure setup.
+The containerized architecture makes it suitable for various cloud platforms.

+---

 ## 🤝 Contributing